hajame/fullstackopen-2019.github.io/src/content/osa3/part3a.md

 ```

 <!-- Uudelle muistiinpanolle tarvitaan uniikki id.
 Ensin selvitetään olemassaolevista id:istä suurin muuttujaan _maxId_.
 Uuden muistiinpanon id:ksi asetetaan sitten _maxId + 1_.
 Tämä tapa ei ole itseasiassa kovin hyvä, mutta emme nyt välitä siitä sillä tulemme pian korvaamaan tavan, jolla muistiinpanot talletetaan. -->
 We need a unique id for the note.
-First we find out the largest id number in the current list and assign it to the _maxId_ variable.
+First, we find out the largest id number in the current list and assign it to the _maxId_ variable.
 The id of the new note is then defined as _maxId + 1_.
 This method is in fact not recommended, but we will live with it for now as we will replace it soon enough.

 <!-- Tämän hetkisessä versiossa on vielä se ongelma, että voimme HTTP POST -pyynnöllä lisätä mitä tahansa kenttiä sisältäviä olioita.
 Parannellaan sovellusta siten, että kenttä <i>content</i> ei voi olla tyhjä.
 Kentille <i>important</i> ja <i>date</i> asetetaan oletusarvot.
 Kaikki muut kentät hylätään: -->
 The current version still has the problem that the HTTP POST request can be used to add objects with arbitrary properties.
 Let's improve the application by defining that the <i>concept</i> property may not be empty.
 The <i>important</i> and <i>date</i> properties will be given default values.
 All other properties are discarded: